joeshirey/JSRepoAnalysis/docs/TECHNICAL_DESIGN.md

 1. The user executes `main.py` from the command line, providing a file path, a directory path, a CSV of GitHub links, or a log file to reprocess.
 2.  `main.py` parses the arguments and gathers a list of files to process.
+3.  `main.py` loads all prompt templates and initializes a single `genai.Client`.
-3. If the `--from-csv` flag is used, the `get_files_from_csv` function is called to clone or update the repositories.
+4. If `--from-csv` is used, `get_files_from_csv` clones or updates the repositories.
-4. The `CodeProcessor` is initialized.
+5. A `CodeProcessor` instance is created, receiving the shared client and prompts.
-5. For each file in the list, the `CodeProcessor` orchestrates the analysis by:
+6. For each file, the `CodeProcessor` orchestrates the analysis by:
     a.
-Calling the `GitFileProcessor` to get the file's Git history and GitHub link.
+Reading the raw code from the file *once*.
     b.
-Reading the raw code from the file.
+Calling `GitFileProcessor` to get Git history and the GitHub link.
     c.
 Calling the external Analysis API with the GitHub link and the raw code.
     d.
 Receiving a comprehensive JSON response containing the full code evaluation and product categorization.
     e.
 The `CodeProcessor` combines the Git metadata and the API evaluation into a single record.